arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 END
 ```

-Because we want to deploy and redeploy this stored procedure, we need the "OR REPLACE."
-If you only use the CREATE statement, the deployment will fail if the stored procedure already exists.
-This statement also goes for all the other objects you wish to deploy.
+Because we want to deploy and redeploy the Oracle objects, we need the "OR REPLACE."
+If you would only use the CREATE statement, the deployment will fail if the object already exists.
+This statement also goes for all the objects you wish to deploy.

 After exporting all the objects from the Oracle database to files on your system, you have to add them to your version control system (e.g., GIT of TFVC).
 After adding them to your version control, you have to modify the build and make sure all the files are added as artifacts to your build definition.
 If not, you will not be able to deploy them in the release pipeline.

+## PowerShell

 The next step is to create a PowerShell to deploy all these objects to the database.
 We are going to use the Oracle client, which is installed on the target machine, most Oracle client installation will also include the SQLPlus command line tool.
 The client will provide us the opportunity to connect to the database and push our changes.
+You also need to make sure "Remote Powershell" is enabled on the Target machine.

 The PowerShell will be used on all our environments, so there no hardcoded reference to the database or servers.
 The login to the database will be an input parameter and thus be different for Test, Acceptance, or Production.